 That being said, we can *temporarily* disable the fire alarm if you just want to a cook a steak dinner without alerting the whole neighbourhood.

 If you need to disable your fire alarm, hold down the reset button for 5 to 10 seconds.
 Failing that, simply remove the batteries temporarily.
 For a more complex system, you may need to check the circuit breaker or fire control panel.

 That being said – there’s more to it than that (and some safety issues we really should cover).

 Smoke alarms can have false positives, known as “nuisance alarms,” that go off even when there’s no fire.
 This is because your smoke alarm is very sensitive to potential signs of a dangerous fire.
-You can temporarily disable your alarm by pressing the reset button, removing the battery, or by checking your circuit breaker or fire control panel on more complicated systems.

 What You’ll Need